22 Fall Activities in Chicago: Fall Colors, Food & Attractions

 The Chicago Food Tour: 2.5 Hour Guided Walking Tour will allow you to sample all the classic fare while being led around the city by an expert guide.

-The Taste of Chinatown Food Walking Tour will take you through the most exciting Asian cultures and food inspirations you can find in the city.
+The Taste of Chinatown Food Walking Tour will introduce you to the city’s most exciting Asian cultures and food inspirations.

-Finally, the Chicago Underground Donut Tour will take you to four donut shops around the city to give you a taste of all the most delicious treats the city offers.
+Finally, the Chicago Underground Donut Tour will take you to four donut shops around the city to give you a taste of the city’s most delicious treats.

-No matter which tour you choose, you can rest assured knowing you’re getting an authentic taste of the best of the city’s food.
+No matter which tour you choose, you can rest assured that you’ll get an authentic taste of the city’s best food.

 Corn Mazes In Chicago